base-org/web/apps/base-docs/docs/tools/network-faucets.md

 :::info

 The Superchain faucet allows developers to authenticate via their onchain identity.
 Developers that choose to authenticate via their onchain identity can claim more testnet ETH versus traditional faucets.
-For more information see the [FAQ](https://app.optimism.io/faucet).
+For more information, see the [FAQ](https://app.optimism.io/faucet).

 :::